A magnificent exploration of the architecture, flavours, and history of the 'Garden of England'.

-North Downs - Part of an Area of Outstanding Natural Beauty, this series of chalk ridge hills offer excellent views and splendid trails.
+North Downs - This chalk ridge offers excellent views and splendid trails.

-Leeds Castle - Sitting on a specially carved island in the centre of a lake, this impressive castle has played host to many important moments in history.
+Leeds Castle - Sitting on an island in the centre of a lake, this impressive castle has played host to many important moments in history.

-Canterbury Cathedral - Follow in the footsteps of medieval pilgrims as you journey to the heart of this historically significant and beautiful structure.
+Canterbury Cathedral - Follow the footsteps of medieval pilgrims as you immerse yourself in the spiritual home of Christianity in England.

-White Cliffs of Dover - Ascend the bright white chalky cliffs and gaze upon the picturesque English Channel.
+White Cliffs of Dover - Look out from the white chalk cliffs across the English Channel to continental France.

-Whitstable Oysters - Enjoy one of the Roman Empire’s most decadent delicacies in this charming fishing town.
+Whitstable Oysters - Enjoy one of the Roman Empire’s most decadent delicacies in a charming fishing town.

-Survey the grounds surrounding ancient castles, climb to the rafters of a spectacular cathedral and look out from the brilliant White Cliffs of Dover across a turquoise sea.
+You survey the gorgeous grounds surrounding Kent's ancient castles, climb the internal heights of a spectacular cathedral, and look across to France from the White Cliffs of Dover.

 Students, seniors over 60, and children between 5 and 15 (unfortunately, we don't carry children under 5 years old)

-Departing London, you head south east along the route of the ancient Roman Watling Street, the connecting route that ran to Dover and ultimately to the centre of Rome itself.
-Turning towards the town of Seven Oaks, you pass through an area of outstanding natural beauty.
+Departing London, you head southeast close to the route of the ancient Roman Watling Street, the connecting route that ran from London to Dover and ultimately to Rome itself.

-You continue on to the Toys Hill, a serene woodland with spectacular views over North Kent, the area you will be exploring over the next three days.
-Descending onwards, you head to the astonishing Leeds Castle, known as “the loveliest castle in the world”.
-Set in majestic parkland and partially built upon an island on the River Len, this is one of the most elegant castles and antiquated palaces in the world.
+You head to the astonishing Leeds Castle in the region of Kent.
+Set in majestic parkland and built partially upon an island on the River Len, this is one of the most elegant castles and antiquated palaces in the world.

-Leaving Canterbury and heading South across the county line into East Sussex, you make for Rye.
-Prepare to be charmed by this medieval town, once part of the military and trade confederation of the Norman Cinque Ports.
-Now landlocked two miles from the English Channel, Rye was once home to a veritable rogue’s gallery of smugglers, raconteurs, royalty and writers.
-Getting lost in its winding lanes and narrow passages was the appeal for them, a charming sentiment that you will soon share.
+Leaving Canterbury and heading south, you make for Rye.
+Now landlocked two miles from the English Channel, Rye was once home to a rogue’s gallery of smugglers, raconteurs, royalty, and writers.
+Getting lost in its winding lanes and narrow passages was the appeal for them, a charming sentiment that you can share.

-Turning North, you make the short journey to Biddenden Vineyards, established in 1969 and a fine producer of typically English wines and ciders.
-Stroll the blooming vineyards and learn the particular secrets of the Kent soil before sampling the fruits of its fertility.
-Continuing on, you head to the beautiful 16th century hunting tower of Sissinghurst Castle, known for its impressive grounds and architecture.
+Continuing on, you head to the beautiful 16th-century hunting tower of Sissinghurst Castle, known for its impressive grounds and formal gardens*.
 A former prison during the Seven Years’ War, you can feel the stories of years past within its powerful walls.
 Wander the vibrant gardens, designed by poet Vita Sackville-West and considered the finest in England, with views across the Weald of Kent to the North Downs.
-After this stunning finale, you journey back to London.

 You stay two nights in Canterbury.